Time and again we’re told there are no new stories only new twists. So what is an aspiring author to do?

 There are seven story types, nine genres, eleven basic plots – or is it seven?

 According to the experts, there’s a fixed formula to writing an iron-clad best-seller.
 It might be seven, seventeen or twenty-seven chapters.
-It might have three acts or four.
+There may be three acts or four.
 It might follow a ‘W’ shape or a rising line on a graph – with some peaks and troughs.